utcs356/sp25/_pages/2_p4_switch_router.md

 * (The list will be replaced with the table of contents.)
 {:toc}

-### Part 0: Setup
+### Part 0: Overview and Setup
-Unlike the previous assignments, we will use the `cs356-p4` profile instead of `cs356-base` in this assignment.
-It includes a Kathara image with P4 utilities to run your P4 code on a virtual device.
-To get a skeleton code, clone the [git repository](https://github.com/utcs356/assignment2.git) and make your own private repository as in A1. (refer to A1 setup)
+#### Overview
-The task is implementing a basic switch and router with P4 (data plane) and Python (control plane).
+Your task is to implement a basic switch and router with P4(data plane) and Python(control plane).

-#### Tip: Using `tmux` to access Kathara nodes
-After you launch the Kathara lab with `$ kathara lstart`, you can connect to each Kathara node from any terminal you want by using `$ kathara connect <host_name>`.
-For example, if you want to open a terminal for `s1` in the `star_four_hosts` Kathara lab, execute `$ kathara connect s1`. **Note that the command only works in the Kathara lab directory.**

-However, opening multiple SSH terminals to connect to different Kathara nodes is cumbersome, and there's a tool called `tmux` to rescue it.
-With `tmux`, you can create multiple windows (full-sized terminals) and divide them into panes (splitted terminals) on a single SSH connection.
-Start a new tmux session on a SSH terminal, by typing `$ tmux`.
-To execute the tmux command such as creating and splitting a window, you should first type the trigger key (`Ctrl+b` by default) to change the cursor from a terminal to the `tmux` command bar.
-You can split the window vertically with `Ctrl+b %` and horizontally with `Ctrl+b "`.
-You can move cursors from a pane to adjacent panes by using `Ctrl+b <arrow_key>`.
-Make panes/windows as many as you want, then connect to the Kathara node on each pane/window by using `$ kathara connect <host_name>`.

-Refer to [here](https://tmuxcheatsheet.com/) for more details on how to use `tmux`.

-#### Notes
+#### Setup
-* Experiment instantiation
+**Get the skeleton code for A2 and setup your private repository.**
+* To get the skeleton code, create a **private** repository by clicking `Use this template> Create a repository` on the [GitHub repository](https://github.com/utcs356/assignment2.git).
+* Don't forget to select `Private` while creating the repository.

+**Note**: You should instantiate your experiment in the same way in A0 and A1.
-    * Make sure to use profile `cs356-p4`, not `cs356-base`.
+* Make sure to use profile `cs356-base`
 * Make sure to specify your group during instantiation.
-If you cannot see the Group options yet, please contact TA through Ed or email.
+If you cannot see the `Group` options yet, please contact TA through Ed or email.

-    * You should SSH to the node using XTerm for Part 1 and Part 2 tests.
-* For every experiment instantiation, you should
+**Note**: Don't forget to execute below for every CloudLab experiment instantiation.
+* After ssh to the reserved node, type the commands below.
-    * `$ sudo usermod -aG docker $USER`
+    `$ sudo usermod -aG docker $USER`
-    `$ touch ~/.Xauthority`
-    Then, restart the SSH session to make sure the changes are applied.
+* Then **restart the SSH session** to make sure the changes are applied.

-    * Clone your private repository and push the changes you made.
+**Note**: You should save changes you make to your private GitHub repo.
+Otherwise, you will lose the changes when your CloudLab experiment ends.

 ### Part 1: Switching with P4
 #### Overview